nishchitbh/Anomaly-Detection/Notes/note2.md

 - **Multivariate Gaussian Distribution:** Utilize a multivariate Gaussian distribution to model the joint probability of multiple features.
 The extension involves using a covariance matrix in addition to Mu and Sigma.

-- **Next Steps:** The next video will explore the application of Gaussian distribution to more sophisticated anomaly detection algorithms, considering scenarios with multiple features.
+- **Next Steps:** The next pdf will explore the application of Gaussian distribution to more sophisticated anomaly detection algorithms, considering scenarios with multiple features.